 Basic Gas Chromatography

-The Chicago Chromatography Discussion Group will hold its 46th annual Introductory course in Gas Chromatography September 24-26, 2019.
+The Chicago Chromatography Discussion Group will hold its 46th annual Introductory course in Gas Chromatography TBD.
 Co-sponsored by Roosevelt University and held on their campus, this course offers a well-designed combination of lecture and hands-on laboratory training.
 The 3 day course is intended to give the students sufficient theoretical and practical background to perform independent work in Gas Chromatography.
 The course includes both lecture and laboratory sessions.

 Awarded 20 hours of AACC Continuing Education Credit!